 This continued rise is bad news both for individuals and for their employers.
 As costs continue to skyrocket, businesses face a difficult choice: Either take on the increased expenditure, or force their employees to shoulder the burden.
 Neither is an attractive option.

-Nutrition Must Be a Primary Focus in Corporate Wellness Plans
+Nutrition Must Be a Primary Focus in Employee Wellness Plans

-The following statistics make it clear that for employees and employers to get the most benefit out of corporate wellness plans, nutrition must be a primary focus.
+The following statistics make it clear that for employees and employers to get the most benefit out of employee wellness plans, nutrition must be a primary focus.

 - Diet is the number one factor impacting health status, topping even tobacco-related risks.
 (Journal of the American Medical Association (Institute for Health Metrics))